 Advanced Research on MCT Oil Shows Obvious Brain Preserving Benefit

-There is new exciting information now available about MCT oil.
+There is exciting new information now available about MCT oil.
 If you currently use MCT oil, this updated information may impact your shopping decisions.
 If you are new to MCT Oil, this is one of the top 10 supplements you should consider to support your brain and your body.

 MEDIUM CHAIN TRIGLYCERIDES

 Medium Chain Triglycerides, also known as MCT oil, have many beneficial health promoting properties.
 The most interesting is that the body will not store MCT like most fats and oils.
-When MCT oil is consumed, it is rapidly converted to energy producing ketones or excreted.
+When MCT oil is consumed, it is rapidly converted to energy or excreted.
 Another exciting fact about MCT oil is the ketones produced provide cellular energy very quickly – without relying on glucose.
 This is particularly significant when the supply of glucose is compromised due to insulin resistance, a common health concern.